bscotch/stitch/README.md

 Install/update globally with `npm install -g @bscotch/stitch@latest`.
 This will let you use the CLI commands anywhere on your system.
 To install a specific version of Stitch, replace `@latest` with `@x.y.z`, where `x.y.x` is the specific version.

-Note that updates to Stitch are likely to introduce new features and change existing features, so update with caution and [check the changelog](./CHANGELOG.md) first.
+**ⓘ Note:** Updates to Stitch are likely to introduce new features and change existing features, so update with caution and [check the changelog](./CHANGELOG.md) first.

 If you are creating a pipeline in Node.JS, you may want to install locally (same as above, but without the `-g`) and import directly into your code.
 Using Stitch programmatically will look something like this: